Motor Disorders

 • Neurosurgery: There are certain procedures that can improve the symptoms of motor disorders by addressing the root neurological problems.
 These surgeries involve modifying connections in the nervous system.
 One example is selective dorsal rhizotomy (SDR), which is a surgery that may help people with spastic cerebral palsy.

 • Orthopedic surgery: Orthopedic surgeries can help to improve musculoskeletal abnormalities.
-For example, some children need muscle release procedures in order to treat hip subluxation.
+For example, some children need muscle release procedures to treat hip subluxation.

 • Pulmonary surgery: Pulmonary surgeries can improve issues with breathing, swallowing, and/or drooling.